skillshills/product-senior-developer-home-exercise/README.md

-# UK Parliament - Product Team Home Exercise for Senior Developer
+# UK Parliament - Product Team Home Exercise

 ## Dependencies
 Please ensure you have the following installed: